DCMLab/standards/docs/source/pipeline/pipeline.rst

 **deactivate the GitHub actions** by simply removing the folder ``.github`` (using the command ``git rm -r .github``) and committing the change.

+**Important update (September 2023)**

+At this point, it is important to prevent the automatic re-installation of the workflow by the automatic `workflow_deployment <https://github.com/DCMLab/workflow_deployment/>`__.
+The relevant change needs to be committed to the ``main`` branch of this repo and consists in deleting a value in the file ``all_subcorpora.csv``, namely:

+* in the row corresponding to the corpus repository in question
+* removing the value in the column ``workflow_version``;
+* in case the workflow is to be automatically replaced with the lastest workflow version, instead of removing the value, the cell should be overwritten with the value ``latest``.

 Then we streamline the repository to harmonize it with the other ones.
 By default, every repo should come with the files